camunda/camunda-docs-manual/content/installation/eclipse-plugin.md

 {{< img src="modeler-exception-graphiti.png" title="Item" >}}

 If you experience NoClassDefFoundErrors like the one shown here, graphiti was not properly installed.
 Graphiti is a framework used by the **Camunda Modeler**.
-This rarely happens, however it can occur if you had another plug-in installed using  a different version of graphiti before the camunda Modeler (one common example would be the Activiti Designer).
+This rarely happens, however it can occur if you had another plug-in installed using  a different version of graphiti before the Camunda Modeler (one common example would be the Activiti Designer).

 {{< img src="modeler-exception-graphiti.png" title="Item" >}}